NAME¶

 Set the pod’s hostname inside all containers.

-The given hostname is also added to the /etc/hosts
+The given hostname is also added to the /etc/hosts file using the container’s

 primary IP address (also see the --add-host option).